simbiose/SAU/README.md

 Simbiose Android Utils (SAU)
 ----------------------------

-This a collection of utilities for android development, like Log Manager, Shared Preferences Management, SQLite management, Easy share and a lot of others littles things.
+This a collection of utilities for android development, like Log Manager, Shared Preferences Management, SQLite management, Easy share, Key Key Map and a lot of others littles things.

 ##License